-4 See footnote 2, supra.
+5 See footnote 2, supra.

-Source: The National Atlas5
+Source: The National Atlas6

-As mentioned previously, under the current map, the degree to which counties and municipalities are carved up is greater than in the past, even more than under the prior map.
+As mentioned previously, under the current map, the degree to which counties and municipalities are carved up is greater than in the past, even more than under the 2002 map.
 The current plan splits 28 counties and 68 municipalities overall (Appendix, Tables A11 and A12).

-Additionally, for the first time, a majority of congressional districts contain more than three counties that are split between that district and another one, with 11 of the 18 (61 percent) of the districts containing three or more split counties.
+Additionally, more congressional districts than ever before contain at least three counties that are split between that district and another one, with 11 of the 18 (61 percent) of the districts containing three or more split counties.

-5 Available at https://nationalmap.gov/small_scale/printable/images/pdf/congdist/pagecgd113_pa.pdf.
+https://nationalmap.gov/small_scale/printable/images/pdf/congdist/pagecgd113_pa.pdf.